Allyson Kapin, Founder, Women Who Tech

 Allyson has been named one of the “Most Influential Women in Tech” by Fast Company, a “Tech Titan” by the Washingtonian, and “one of the top 30 women entrepreneurs to follow on Twitter” by Forbes for her leadership roles in technology.

 Justyn coordinates all Women Startup Challenges and Women Who Tech programming.
 Passionate about closing the gender-gap and shattering both the glass ceiling and the mirrortocracy, Justyn works with women-led ventures and helps them get pitch ready.

-Justyn has written for or has been featured in publications including RH Reality Check, Bust Magazine, Care2, Cosmopolitan, and Jezebel to name a few, and facilitates panels and workshops about social media, social justice, inclusivity, and sexuality education at conferences and in classrooms nationwide.
+Justyn has written for or has been featured in publications including RH Reality Check, Bust Magazine, Care2, Cosmopolitan, and Jezebel to name a few, and facilitates panels and workshops about social media, gender, social justice, inclusivity, and sexuality education at conferences and in classrooms nationwide.
 She is on the Board of Directors for the Center for Sexual Pleasure and Health and the Woodhull Freedom Foundation.